robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 thing happens when we need to play sound.
 We need to fill array that came in the event and it will be played by the speakers.

-Other question may come - why we need to write everything from scratch?
+Other question may come - why do we need to write everything from scratch?
 There should be plenty of DSP libraries that are just ready to use.
 The answer is **for fun**! :) It's like with car, you can enter it and just drive but if you additionally know how it works it's even better.
 There is one alternative - [AnalyserNode](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) from Web Audio API.